Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “This is… that recording device….”
 Sure enough, it was the gadget that Katsys had shown me the night before we set off for Sistina.

 I clicked the button and watched the scenes play in the air, relieved that it was still working properly.
 I stood there watching with a stiff expression, finding my ‘heroics’ to be ironic compared to the situation that I had ended up in.

 When the final part of the battle against the Thunder Phoenix concluded, I turned away, assuming that was the end of the recording.
 However, a glimpse of Katsys snapped my attention back towards it.
 She was wearing the nightgown from the last night in Sanshiro.

 “Ahem… It seemed a bit awkward to face you after what I just did, but I was worried that I wouldn’t be able to tell you later.
 Just thinking about what we are heading back to has me nervous.

 All this talk about demons and such, in addition to all the politics and internal strife, I have no idea what lies in the future.
 But I… I want to hope that things will be alright in the end.
 Especially, if I face it with you by my side, Claude.

 I mean… we’ve faced a lot already in this country and, and… I, too, have grown a lot… and… Oh, what am I saying…?”

-Katsys paused and closed her eyes, taking a deep breath.
+Katsys paused and closed her eyes, taking a deep breath to quell the jitters on her tongue.
 After a moment, it seemed like she had calmed down and regained her focus.

 “I love you, Claude.
 I know that Lady Faulkner has always been on your mind, but I can’t help but feel this way.